 Dynamics 365 is a scalable and robust ERP solution that has multiple options for small to enterprise level businesses.

-The small to mid-sized solution of Dynamics 365 is called Business Central, and when weighing your options against Quickbooks, D365 is the solution that will outperform and outlast Quickbooks in many diverse situations.
+Dynamics 365 called Business Central is a small to mid sized solution that directly competes with Quickbooks.
+When weighing your options against Quickbooks, D365 is the solution that will outperform and outlast Quickbooks in many diverse situations.

 Unlike Quickbooks, D365 is a solution that can generate a 10,000 foot view of your business.
 That means it doesn’t just provide a simple financial management software, but rather an end-to-end operational platform that offers you dynamic business applications that seamlessly integrate with each other.